 Dumas Man on a Mission About Male Breast Cancer

-V. Suzanne Klimberg, M.D., director of the Winthrop P. Rockefeller Cancer Institute Breast Cancer Program at the University of Arkansas for Medical Sciences (UAMS), says for every 100 women who get breast cancer, one man will get breast cancer.
+Dr. V. Suzanne Klimberg, director of the Winthrop P. Rockefeller Cancer Institute Breast Cancer Program at UAMS, says for every 100 women who get breast cancer, one man will get breast cancer.

-Klimberg, president of the American Society of Breast Surgeons and the Muriel Balsam Kohn Chair in breast surgical oncology at UAMS, diagnosed Vickers’ breast cancer and performed his mastectomy.
-(Vickers was not a part of the male breast cancer study.)
+Dr. Klimberg, president of the American Society of Breast Surgeons and the Muriel Balsam Kohn Chair in breast surgical oncology at UAMS, diagnosed Gerry’s breast cancer and performed his mastectomy.
+(Gerry’s was not a part of the male breast cancer study.)

 There are no formal guidelines for detecting breast cancer in men.
 The main thing for a man to screen with is his hand.
 While research on men’s breast cancer is scant, it appears that the same factors that affect a woman’s chance to develop breast cancer, such as age, genetics and family history, also play a part in whether men will develop the disease.

-Today, Vickers has full use of his arm, but since the surgery removed the fat above his ribs on his left side, he’s more sensitive to cold when he’s hunting.
+Today, Gerry has full use of his arm, but since the surgery removed the fat above his ribs on his left side, he’s more sensitive to cold when he’s hunting.